minterpy-project/minterpy/CONTRIBUTING.md

 ## Testing

-:construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction:
-Since the whole test environment needs a refactoring, we shall update this section with more detailed informations.
-:construction: :construction: :construction: :construction:  :construction: :construction: :construction: :construction:

-### Running the unit tests

-We use [pytest](https://docs.pytest.org/en/6.2.x/) to run the unit tests of `minterpy`.
+We use [pytest](https://docs.pytest.org/en/6.2.x/) to run the unit tests of Minterpy.
 The unit tests themselves must always be placed into the `tests` directory.
 To run all tests, type: